AshleyF/ozobot/readme.md

 ### Encoding Values

 By flashing the same program with parameters in increasing values we can glean the numbering scheme.
 It appears to be a base-7 encoding (due to no repeats within set of 8 colors) and appears to line up on byte-sized boundaries encoded as sets of three colors.
-In BGR space, the colors or just 3-bit values:
+In BGR space, the colors are just 3-bit values:

 * 0 000 Black
 * 1 001 Red